 Pind daan has great significance amongst the followers of Hinduism in India and abroad.
 It is one of the most important forms of daan whereby the person performing the ritual offers homage to the deceased elders from the family.
 Research literature depicts that conformity to the social norms and affiliation to a specific religious group play important role in the inclination towards religious practices.
 The role of personality of an individual has also been found important in this regard.
-In this article, the researcher intends to explore the underlying psycho-social mechanisms behind the practice of the ritual.
-Various social, religious, and personality factors underlying the decision behind performing the pind daan ritual shall be tapped.
-The researcher further lays out few important questions which needs to be assessed empirically in the future.
+Even the economic situation influences and is in turn influenced by the practice of this religious ritual.
+In this article, the researcher plans to explore the underlying psycho-social-economic mechanisms behind the practice of the ritual.
+Various social, religious, economic and personality factors underlying the decision behind performing the pind daan ritual shall be tapped.
+The researcher further lays out a few important questions which need to be assessed empirically in the future.

-Keywords: Pind Daan, Personality, Religious Attitude, Social Conformity, Religious Practices
+Keywords: Pind Daan, Personality, Religious Attitude, Social Conformity, Economy, Religious, Rituals

 Religious rituals can be seen prevailing almost in every corner of the continent.
 India is bestowed with a rich cultural heritage whereby various spiritual and religious practices are evident.
 One such practice is pind daan in which the child offers his/her last homage to the deceased members of the family.
 According to dharmashashtra, debt towards pitra is one of the most important debts on an individual.
-It is essential to perform this ritual in order to make the ancestors attain moksha (salvation) and also in order to attain the blessings of the forefathers.
-Pinds are round-shaped balls made of rice and barley flour, black sesame, and ghee, which are offered to ancestors during shradh.
+It is essential to perform this ritual to make the ancestors attain moksha (salvation) and also to attain the blessings of the forefathers.
+Pinds are roundshaped balls made of rice and barley flour, black sesame, and ghee, which are offered to ancestors during shradh.
 According to Hindu mythology, doing pind daan in Gaya city is considered most auspicious as the soul could be liberated from the agonies of hell and sent directly to heaven (moksha under the foot of Lord Vishnu).